Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 Worth a visit on Murano is one of the oldest churches in the lagoon, the Church of Santa Maria and San Donato, and the Museum of Glass with more than 4,000 objects and a chandelier weighing 300 kg.

-The island of Murano can be reached by water bus no. 4.1, 4.2, DM and LN.
+The island of Murano can be reached by several water bus lines – you can find a map here.

 The island of Burano is further away from Venice – about 45 minutes by water bus, but it’s definitely worth the trip and if you’re able to make it, take a trip here.